-- 5. Mechanical ventilation and indoor air quality for dwelling units.
+5. Mechanical ventilation and indoor air quality for dwelling units.
 Alterations to existing buildings shall comply with subsections A and B below as applicable.
 When HERS field verification and diagnostic testing is required by Section 180.2(b)5, buildings with three habitable stories or less shall use the applicable procedures in the Residential Appendices, and buildings with four or more habitable stories shall use the applicable procedures in Nonresidential Appendices NA1 and NA2.

-A dwelling unit air leakage test is not required for alterations. - A. Entirely new or complete replacement ventilation systems.
+Exception to Section 180.2(b)5.: A dwelling unit air leakage test is not required for alterations.

+A. Entirely new or complete replacement ventilation systems.
 Entirely new or complete replacement ventilation systems shall comply with all applicable requirements in Section 160.2(b)2.
 An entirely new or complete replacement ventilation system includes a new ventilation fan component and an entirely new duct system.
 An entirely new or complete replacement duct system is constructed of at least 75 percent new duct material, and up to 25 percent may consist of reused parts from the dwelling unit's existing duct system, including but not limited to registers, grilles, boots, air filtration devices and duct material, if the reused parts are accessible and can be sealed to prevent leakage.

-Exception: New or replacement ventilation systems in existing dwelling units shall be an exhaust, supply, or balanced ventilation system.
+Exception to Section 180.2(b)5.A.: New or replacement ventilation systems in existing dwelling units shall be an exhaust, supply, or balanced ventilation system.

 - B. Altered ventilation systems.
 Altered ventilation system components or newly installed ventilation equipment serving the alteration shall comply with Section 160.2(b)2 as applicable subject to the requirements specified in Subsections i and ii below. - i.
 Whole-dwelling unit mechanical ventilation - a.
 Whole-dwelling unit strategy.
-The altered ventilation system shall be an exhaust, supply, or balanced ventilation system. - b.
-A Whole-dwelling unit airflow.
-If the whole-dwelling ventilation fan is altered or replaced, then one of the following Subsections 1 or 2 shall be used for compliance as applicable. - i.
-Dwellings that were required by a previous building permit to comply with the whole dwelling unit airflow requirements in Section 160.2(b)2, 120.1(b) or 150.0(o) shall meet or exceed the whole-dwelling unit mechanical ventilation airflow specified in Section 160.2(b)2Aiva or 160.2(b)2Av as confirmed through HERS field verification and diagnostic testing in accordance with the applicable procedures specified in Reference Appendix RA3.7 or NA2.2. - c. b.
+The altered ventilation system shall be an exhaust, supply, or balanced ventilation system. - a. b.
+Whole-dwelling unit airflow.
+If the whole-dwelling ventilation fan is altered or replaced, then one of the following Subsections 1 or 2 shall be used for compliance as applicable. - 1.
+Dwellings that were required by a previous building permit to comply with the whole dwelling unit airflow requirements in Section 160.2(b)2, 120.1(b) or 150.0(o) shall meet or exceed the whole-dwelling unit mechanical ventilation airflow specified in Section 160.2(b)2Aiva or 160.2(b)2Av as confirmed through HERS field verification and diagnostic testing in accordance with the applicable procedures specified in Reference Appendix RA3.7 or NA2.2. - 2.
+Dwellings that were not required by a previous building permit to have a whole-dwelling unit ventilation system to comply with Section 160.2(b)2, 120.1(b) or 150.0(o) shall not be required to comply with the whole-dwelling unit ventilation airflow specified in Section 160.2(b)2Aiv or 160.2(b)2Av.

+b. c.
 Replacement ventilation fans.
-[No changes except to numbering] - d. c.
+[No changes except to numbering]

+c.d.
 Air filters.
 [No changes except to numbering]

 Section 180.2(c) Performance approach.
 [No changes needed.
-The performance approach refers users to the prescriptive alterations requirements for ventilation.]
+As shown below, the performance approach refers users to the prescriptive alterations requirements for ventilation.]